rbisewski/ndefence/README.md

 * whois lookup
 * records server requests of HTML code 302

-This program will allow check for odd numbers of anonymous connections, which it will add them to firewall those addresses.
+This program checks for high counts of anonymous connections, and it will add them to firewall those addresses if they appear to come from unusual sources.

 Feel free to fork it and use it for other projects if you find it useful.